ACCTING 7023 - Advanced Financial Accounting (M)

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that you are expected to commit approximately 8 hours for a three-unit course of private study outside of your regular classes.

-Students in this course are expected to attend all lectures throughout the semester plus one tutorial class each week.
+Students in this course are expected to listen to all lectures and attend one tutorial class each week throughout the semester.

 Learning Activities SummaryThe Schedule of Lecture Topics

 This course will cover the following topics.
 For more details please refer to the 'Course Information' tab on the MyUni course site.

 Topic 1.
 Revision of Company Accounting - Presentation of Financial Statements and Overview of Investment Accounting Standards